C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Full Results (Supplementary)

 \section{Full Results (Supplementary)}

-This appendix provides supplementary tables containing additional results that did not fit in Section~\ref{sec:PartyPrediction} and Section~\ref{sec:PartyPrediction_result}.
+This appendix provides supplementary tables containing additional results and related discussion that did not fit in Section~\ref{sec:PartyPrediction} and Section~\ref{sec:PartyPrediction_result}.
 These include extended breakdowns by committee, hearing type, and linguistic feature, complementing the analyses presented in the paper.